 Oracle LogMiner Advantages over Binary Reader for AWS DMS CDC

-• Oracle LogMiner supports table clusters that can be used by AWS DMS unlike Binary Reader.
-ERP Cloud Migration
+- Oracle LogMiner supports table clusters that can be used by AWS DMS unlike Binary Reader.
+Oracle to Redshift Migration Made Easy (2 Methods)

 Workflows for setting up a self-managed Oracle source for AWS DMS CDC using Oracle LogMiner